-After my art studies at university I had the opportunity to do an internship with Bosch in Germany.
-I was there for a year overall, part of which was working towards a pre-master’s programme.
+Before my art studies at university I had the opportunity to do an internship with Bosch in Germany.
+I was there for one and a half years overall, part of which was working towards a pre-master’s programme.
 I learned a lot, and when I finished I was considering where to continue my design studies.
 Finland was the best option because of the quality of the design school and the free tuition.
 I had expected to return to Germany after I graduated, but I fell in love with Finland so I stayed here instead!

 How did you end up at Futurice?

 While I was trying to find my first job in Helsinki I landed a traineeship in the USA instead, but as that was ending I was offered an interview with Futurice.
 It went well and they took me on for the summer.
 I really enjoyed my time here and fortunately my work was appreciated by my colleagues, so I was invited to stay – and now I've been here for four years!